Common Security

 The Office of the UN Secretary-General provides assistance to member states in using these approaches, including to serve as a mediator when both/all parties agree.

-The International Court of Justice, established as one of the six main organs of the United Nations, provides a judicial method for resolving disputes between nations if other methods are unsuccessful.
-(Unfortunately only 73 countries recognise the compulsory jurisdiction of the ICJ, hampering its ability to consider all unresolved disputes).
+The International Court of Justice (ICJ), established as one of the six main organs of the United Nations, provides a judicial method for resolving disputes between nations if other methods are unsuccessful.
+73 countries have made declarations accepting the compulsory jurisdiction of the ICJ for any legal dispute.
+In addition, a number of international treaties provide for jurisdiction for disputes relating to compliance with those treaties.
+A new initiative LAW not War is campaigning to achieve universal acceptance of ICJ jurisdiction by 2045, the 100th anniversary of the founding of the UN.

 In addition, in 1998 the International Criminal Court was established in order to try individuals for genocide, war crimes, crimes against humanity, and aggression.